GustavoTijerino1/readMe-Hw/README.md

 ## Installation

- I needed to use Node.js and install Inquirer.
+ You need to install Node.js and Inquirer.

 ## Usage

- You need to put 'node index.js' in your terminal.
+ You need to open the terminal for the 'index.js' then input 'node index.js'.

 ![How it works.](assets/images/Screenshot.png)

 ## License